Winn-Dixie and the Davis Family

 Damn You, Sam Walton!

-At its peak around 1987, the Winn-Dixie empire included almost 1300 stores and over $9 Billion in gross revenue.
-Standing as the fourth largest grocery chain in the country, it had more than doubled since the FTC attempted to limit it two decades earlier.
+At its peak around 1987, the Winn-Dixie empire included almost 1,300 stores and over $9 billion in gross revenue.
+It was the fourth-largest grocery chain in the country and had more than doubled since the FTC attempted to limit it two decades earlier.
 Its realm extended westward into Texas and Oklahoma and northward into Ohio and Indiana.

 However, the eighties and nineties proved rough for the grocery industry, and Winn-Dixie was severely impacted.
-At one time, a 20,000-square-foot store was considered large, but with the advent of superstores, the new normal became 45,000 square feet over the course of just a decade.
+At one time, 20,000 square feet was considered a large store.
+However, with the advent of superstores during the 1980s, the new normal became 45,000 square feet.

-Winn-Dixie was pressed from all sides.
-The Wal-Marts and Costcos of the world, with their all-in-one superstores, created pressure on the top end.
+With their all-in-one superstores, the Wal-Marts and Costcos of the world created pressure on the top end.
 Convenience stores like 7–11 were eating away at the small neighborhood store model.
-And new traditional grocers were entering the southeast, like Albertson’s, Kash ‘n’ Karry, and Food Lion.
+Plus, traditional grocer rivals entered the southeast (like Albertson’s, Kash ‘n’ Karry, and Food Lion).
+The Davis family was being squeezed on all fronts!

 The increasing competition was a double-whammy: it ate away at Winn-Dixie’s customer base and created a race-to-the-bottom pricing environment.
 Grocers run a small-margin, high-volume game.
 It can often run as slim as 2–3% on regular food items.
 Leading up to the millennium, this razor-thin margin got even tighter.

-From 1987 through 1999, the Winn-Dixie store count trended downward.
-This was partly due to consolidating multiple aging stores into one larger store (sometimes as large as 55,000 square feet).
-But also, they began to decisively close down unprofitable stores and even exit specific markets completely.
+Under Kufeldt’s leadership, from 1988 through 1999, the Winn-Dixie store count trended downward.
+This was partly due to consolidating multiple aging stores in a locality into one larger store (sometimes as large as 55,000 square feet).
+They also closed down underperforming stores and even exited some markets entirely.

-Winn-Dixie was in a constant cycle of remodeling and enlarging existing stores.
-Where expansion was not possible, they would close it and open a new store nearby.
-Since they signed multi-decade leases (company policy forbade owning real estate), they were often stuck for years paying rent on the now vacant space — at least until they found someone to sublease it.
+Winn-Dixie remodeled and enlarged existing stores.
+Where expansion was impossible, they would close the store and open a new one nearby.
+Since they signed multi-decade leases (company policy forbade owning real estate), they were often stuck for years paying rent on the now vacant space—at least until they found someone to sublease it.

 In 1994 alone, the company spent $650 million on renovations to convert or open new Marketplace stores.
-In addition to the shrinking margins and market share, those capital expenditures made profitability a challenge.
+Those capital expenditures made profitability challenging; however, the investments paid off.
+Gross revenue grew from $8B to $14B between 1988 and 1999, trickling down to a positive bottom line throughout the 90s.

-Despite move after move to modernize, gain efficiency, and improve its image, it was not enough to fend off the company’s eventual bankruptcy.
+Market shakeups continued in the new century, with customer habits shifting toward bulk purchasing, big box stores, and even online.
+Despite move after move to modernize, gain efficiency, and improve its image, it was not enough to fend off the onslaught.
+The company’s revenue numbers slipped between 2000 and 2005, falling into the red.
 Winn-Dixie filed for Chapter 11 protection in 2005.
 The Davis era was officially over for the 80-year-old chain.

 A year later, Winn-Dixie emerged with half the number of stores at its 1987 peak.
-Their territory was cut down to just Florida, Georgia, Alabama, Mississippi, and Louisiana.
+Their territory was limited to Florida, Georgia, Alabama, Mississippi, and Louisiana.

 With the fat trimmed, they re-launched the stock ticker symbol as WINN.
 The leaner company’s profit improved, and they worked on fixing their image with fewer but remodeled, cleaner, modernized stores.

-In late 2011 they were taken private when they were acquired by the parent company of Carolinas rival Bi-Lo.
+In late 2011, they were taken private when they were acquired by the parent company of Carolina rival Bi-Lo.
 The merged company was eventually renamed Southeastern Grocers, which retained Winn-Dixie’s Jacksonville headquarters as its home base.

 As of November 2017, Winn-Dixie operates around 450 stores, mainly in Florida and the Gulf Coast.
 Its parent company, Southeastern Grocers, operates stores under the BI-LO, Harveys, Winn-Dixie, and Fresco y Más brands.